nichsedge/digital-garden/content/Read/Goodreads/Parallel Worlds A Journey through Creation Higher Dimensions and the Future of the Cosmos.md

 ---
-title: "Parallel Worlds: A Journey through Creation, Higher Dimensions, and the Future of the Cosmos"
+title: 'Parallel Worlds: A Journey through Creation, Higher Dimensions, and the Future of the Cosmos'
-author: "Michio Kaku"
+author: Michio Kaku
-date: "2020/10/29"
+date: '2020-10-29'
+tags:
+- book
 ---

 # Parallel Worlds: A Journey through Creation, Higher Dimensions, and the Future of the Cosmos